-- Diagnosis of neuroblastoma (ICD-O morphology 9500/3) or ganglioneuroblastoma by histology or demonstration of clumps of tumor cells in bone marrow with elevated urinary catecholamine metabolites meeting 1 of the following staging criteria:
+- Patients have a diagnosis of neuroblastoma (International Classification of Diseases for Oncology [ICD-O] morphology 9500/3) or ganglioneuroblastoma verified by histology or demonstration of clumps of tumor cells in bone marrow with elevated urinary catecholamine metabolites; patients with the following disease stages at diagnosis are eligible, if they meet the other specified criteria:

-- Newly diagnosed International Neuroblastoma Staging System (INSS) stage 4 disease meeting 1 of the following criteria:
+- Patients with newly diagnosed neuroblastoma with International Neuroblastoma Staging System (INSS) stage 4 are eligible with the following:

 - Age > 18 months (> 547 days) regardless of biologic features

-- Age 12-18 months (365-547 days) with any of the following 3 unfavorable biologic features: MYCN amplification, unfavorable pathology, and/or DNA index = 1, or any biologic feature that is indeterminant, unsatisfactory, or unknown
+- Age 12-18 months (365-547 days) with any of the following 3 unfavorable biologic features (MYCN amplification, unfavorable pathology and/or deoxyribonucleic acid [DNA] index = 1) or any biologic feature that is indeterminant/unsatisfactory/unknown

 - Age > 18 months (> 547 days) with unfavorable pathology, regardless of MYCN status